 Intended outcome Success criteria Improved attainment for disadvantaged pupils on all curriculum pathways relative to their starting points as identified through baseline assessments.
-Pupils are placed onto the correct curriculum pathways that suits their individual needs and allows them opportunities to succeed.
+Pupils are placed onto the curriculum pathways that suit their individual needs and allows them opportunities to succeed.
 Individual ILP are set for each child to support their learning and next steps and form that individual curriculum for the child.
-Evidence on how these targets are achieved will be seen on our school assessment system Earwig, evidence will be monitored and moderated by peers and through pupils progress meetings, lesson observations and professional dialogues.
-Pupils in KS4 have unique scaffolded accreditation plans which prepares them for their Post 16/Post 19 educational move Nominal 3-year strategy before fully embedded in 2024/25.
+Evidence how these targets are achieved will be on our school assessment system Earwig, evidence will be monitored and moderated by peers and through pupil's progress meetings, lesson observations and professional dialogues.
+Pupils in KS4 have unique scaffolded accreditation plans which prepares them for their Post 16/Post 19 educational move Curriculum pathways fully embedded in 2023/24.
 Improved communication and language comprehension to develop self-regulation, access to learning and social development.
 Increasing self-esteem and important skills for emerging adulthood.
-Improve skill level of teaching and embedding alternative communication methods within teaching to support language and communication.
+Improve skill level of teaching, and embedding alternative communication methods within teaching to support language and communication.
 Evidence of working collaboratively with outside agencies e.g., speech and language through reports to develop pupils' communication.
 Decrease in the amount of behaviour incidents in key pupils across the school.
 Individual assessment records and evidence on earwig to show progress in communication e.g., PECS assessment, Phonics phase levels.
 Embedded prewriting and Pre reading skills within the Engage curriculum pathway within school to support literacy development.
 Increased skill levels in staff.
-Embedded 2024/25.
-Extend opportunities for pupils to extend learning beyond the classroom.
+Increased opportunities for pupils to extend learning beyond the classroom.
 Pupils across the school will have access to a wide range of activities and the community to develop their own preparing for adulthood skills e.g., life skills, social and functional communication.
-Pupils take part in extracurricular activities e.g., horse riding as well as Forest School etc to develop their love of additional activities.
+Pupils take part in extracurricular activities e.g., horse riding, cinema trips, Forest School etc to develop their willingness and excitement trying new activities.
 Evidence of these skills can be seen on children's ILPs.
 Parental confidence increases taking children into the community.
 Conduct scores improved.

 Attendance and engagement improved.
-NAS reaccreditation achieved Initially June 23.
+NAS reaccreditation achieved Initially June 23 and maintained there after.
 Develop greater confidence and independence to help them engage more fully with the wider community, careers education, post 16 opportunity and prepare for adulthood.
 Pupils will have a wider range of community skills that prepare them for adulthood, progress can be seen on Earwig soft skill tracker.
 Pupils are achieving ILP targets in line with their long-term outcomes and their dreams and aspirations.
 Students will complete appropriate work-related experience or access alternative provision to prepare them for adulthood or the next stage of their academic journey e.g. post 16.
-Our in-house behaviour tracker will show a decrease/nil behaviour report when accessing the wider community which will evidence confidence and engagement with society.
+'Our Future' Careers guidance will be effective for all.
+Our inhouse behaviour tracker will show a decrease/nil behaviour report when accessing the wider community which will evidence confidence and engagement with society.
 Starting to see impact July 2021.
-Fully embedded 2023.
-Pupils develop appropriate self-regulation, mental health support and sensory strategies Attendance, behaviour logs, professional's reports, pupil feedback Pupils will have strategies to support their own self-regulation this will be independently, or adult led to support their needs.
+Fully embedded Pupils develop appropriate self-regulation, mental health support and sensory strategies 2024.
+Attendance, behaviour logs, professional's reports, pupil feedback Pupils will have strategies to support their own self-regulation this will be independently, or adult led to support their needs.
 Evidence can be seen through a decrease in behaviour logs.
 Improved professionals working together to support children and parents.
 Evidence can be seen from notes and tracking of sensory diets from sensory integration specialist, OT, CAMBs Strategies and medical reports that have been implemented at home and school, an increase in attendance at school of key pupils.